New Clients Email:

 Drunk Driving Collisions

 Car accidents can have devastating effects on an individual’s life, but collisions caused by drunk driving can be even more severe.
-Impaired drivers often fail to take any necessary actions to reduce the impact of the accident, such as braking or swerving, which can result in severe injuries like traumatic brain injury or spinal cord damage, and in some tragic cases, even death.
-If you or a loved one has been injured by a drunk driver, the personal injury and wrongful death attorneys at Maginnis Howard in North Carolina can provide the guidance and support you need.
+Impaired drivers often fail to take any necessary actions to reduce the impact of the accident, such as braking or swerving, which can result in severe injuries like traumatic brain injury or spinal cord damage and, in some tragic cases, even death.
+If a drunk driver has injured you or a loved one, the personal injury and wrongful death attorneys of Maginnis Howard can provide the guidance and support you need.

 Compensatory and Punitive Damages

+The jury in a drunk driving case can award additional damages beyond those available in other automobile collision cases.
+The insurance company then must pay that verdict on behalf of its drunk driving insured.
 Drunk driving collisions are handled differently by insurance companies.
-If a DUI case is taken to a jury trial, the jury can award additional damages beyond those available in other automobile collision cases.
-The insurance company then must pay that verdict on behalf of its drunk driving insured.
-It would rather mislead injured victims into settling the case early than let those victims speak with an attorney and learn the available options for recovering compensation for injuries caused by a drunk driver.
+Insurers would rather mislead injured victims into settling the case early than let those victims speak with an attorney.
+An experienced attorney can help victims find all possible sources of compensation for their injuries.

 Like any other automobile accident case, a collision involving a negligent intoxicated driver entitles you to recover basic “compensatory” damages.
-These are damages designed to “make you whole” and include compensation for your medical expenses, lost wages, permanent injury, permanent scarring, and physical pain and mental suffering.
+These are damages designed to “make you whole.”
+This includes compensation for your medical expenses, lost wages, permanent injury, permanent scarring, and physical pain and mental suffering.
 However, you may also recover “punitive damages” under Chapter 1D of the North Carolina General Statutes.

-Punitive damages are designed to punish someone who has acted recklessly and with indifference to the rights and safety of others.
+Punitive damages punish someone who has acted recklessly and indifferently to others’ safety.
 The perfect example is a drunk driver.
 Juries tend to award more “punitive” damages when the drunk driver is a repeat offender, so it is always critical for you and your attorney to do a full investigation to learn if the drunk driver in your case has prior charges.
 A jury has more discretion to decide punitive damages if a drunk driving collision is particularly catastrophic.

 Insurance Coverage & Dram Shop Liability